Building Stimfit¶

 To build a local copy call:

-The html documentation will be located in <destination>/index.html
+The HTML documentation will be written to doc/sphinx/.build/html/index.html.

 Enter a directory called doc inside Stimfit (e.g $HOME/stimfit/doc) and type: